 As our community gets healthier and the threat of COVID-19 transmission dissipates, we will keep you updated as to the status of the weekly in-person Gathered Worship services.
 For those wishing to join us indoors, please keep in mind that our ability to worship together hinges on cooperation with the precautions set in place for safe gathering.
 Please watch the video below to address those new precautions.

 - I came to church on Sunday but now I've tested positive for COVID19 - what do I do now?

-As soon as you are able to contact us, please do.
-If you are able to call the church, the phone number is 314-899-0047.
-A quicker response is received if you fill out this Report Exposure form.
-We have a re-entry medical professional who will assist with contact tracing and appropriate notifications through the church body as needed.
+As soon as you are able to contact those who sat around you, please do.
+If you are unsure of who they were or uncomfortable with notification, we have a deacon who will assist with appropriate notifications through the church body as needed.
 Please let us know as well how we can best help you in this time.

 - Will I need to wear a mask?